The Pod That Thinks It's a Sub-Ohm Tank

 Construction That Commands Respect

 OXVA describes the shape as "egg-shaped from above," which is accurate enough.
 The ergonomic curves fit naturally in hand without the sharp edges that plague some competitors.
-The device stands upright on a flat surface—a small detail that matters when you're filling pods or just setting it down.
+The device stands upright on a flat surface, a small detail that matters when you're filling pods or just setting it down.

 Ten color options provide unusual variety for this category.
 Racing Green and Ruby Red offer personality beyond the typical black-and-silver options, while Space Grey and Astral Black serve those preferring subtlety.

 The PCTG pod cartridge attaches magnetically with satisfying precision.
-No wobble, no gap—it seats flush and stays put.
+No wobble, no gap.
+It seats flush and stays put.
 The magnetic strength hits the right balance: secure enough for pocket carry, easy enough to remove for refilling.

 The Invisible Interface

 The ONEO eliminates every button.
-Power on, power off, wattage adjustment—all absent.
+Power on, power off, wattage adjustment: all absent.
 You inhale, it fires.
 That's the entire interface.

-This aggressive simplification produces genuine benefits and real limitations.
+This aggressive simplification produces real benefits and real limitations.
 On the positive side: zero learning curve, no accidental pocket firing, nothing to break or wear out.
 The device detects coil resistance automatically and selects appropriate wattage.
 A 0.8Ω coil gets 14-18W; a 0.4Ω coil gets 28-34W.
 No menu diving, no voltage math.

 The limitation: no manual override.
 If OXVA's wattage algorithm doesn't match your preferences, tough luck.
-In practice, the automatic settings work well—they're tuned for the specific coils OXVA sells—but power users accustomed to fine control may find this frustrating.
+In practice, the automatic settings work well.
+They're tuned for the specific coils OXVA sells, but power users accustomed to fine control may find this frustrating.

 RGB Lighting You'll Actually Use